dbissell6/Math4Cyber/08_Machine_Learning.md

 `SGD (Stochastic Gradient Descent)`: A classic, simple optimizer that updates parameters in the opposite direction of the gradient.
 It's robust but can be slow and less efficient on complex landscapes.

+`RMSprop (Root Mean Square Propagation)`: Modifies SGD by dividing the gradient by a running average of its recent magnitude, helping to resolve the vanishing or exploding gradient problems.

-Adam (Adaptive Moment Estimation): Combines the best properties of two other extensions of SGD, AdaGrad and RMSProp, to handle sparse gradients on noisy problems.
+`Adam (Adaptive Moment Estimation)`: Combines the best properties of two other extensions of SGD, AdaGrad and RMSProp, to handle sparse gradients on noisy problems.
 It's known for being efficient and effective across a wide range of tasks.

-RMSprop (Root Mean Square Propagation): Modifies SGD by dividing the gradient by a running average of its recent magnitude, helping to resolve the vanishing or exploding gradient problems.

 ### Loss Functions